 - Indicates active row.
-This row is just selected not in edit mode. - Currently selected row is in edit mode.
-Edit mode is activated as soon as a value in any cell is changed by user. - indicates that the row is an "add-new" row that is used as a "template" for new row. - "add-new" row in edit mode.
+This row is just selected not in edit mode. - indicates that the row is an "add-new" row that is used as a "template" for new row. - "add-new" row in edit mode.
 Edit mode is activated as soon as user starts to enter values into cells of "add-new" row.